jkalter86/NBA-Shot-Chart-Analysis/README.md

 Created a specific function to highlight in gold those percentages that are in the Top Ten for the league in each location

+Can run for each team; outputting the current roster and output either current or historical shot data
 ## Below is the LA Clippers Chart for the 2019-20 season so far:

 ![Alt text](https://github.com/jkalter86/NBA-Shot-Chart-Analysis/blob/master/LA%20Clippers.png)